-How can baryon-free haloes exhibit mass profiles that deviate so strongly from one another?
-The colour coding provides some clues.
-With values decreasing from red to blue, curves are coloured according to the maximum baryon fraction, $f{\rm bar}^{\rm max}$ , that the halo's main progenitor ever reached during its lifetime.
-Clearly a large fraction of these haloes have not always been dark.
-Star particles forming in these haloes do so at higher densities as $\epsilon$ is decreased, giving rise a compact baryonic core capable of drawing in dark matter, increasing its central concentration; the effect is more striking for small softening.
-For $\epsilon = 350 \,\mathrm{pc}$ , for example, we find that $\approx$ 87 per cent of these dark haloes have never hosted a substantial baryonic component (defined here as $f{\text{bar}}^{\text{max}} \ge 0.01$ ), but those that have form systematically earlier and have slightly higher concentrations than those that have not.
-For $\epsilon = 43.8$ pc, a larger fraction of haloes have once been baryon rich.
-About 39 per cent have $f{\text{bar}}^{\text{max}} \ge 0.01$ , half of which reached baryon fractions as high as 0.05.
-Median curves for these subsamples are shown explicitly in Fig. 11: blue corresponds to those with $f{\text{bar}}^{\text{max}} < 0.01$ and red to those with $f{\rm bar}^{\rm max} \ge 0.01$ ; the total number of haloes in each subsample is provided in the lower panels.
+haloes do so at higher densities as ε is decreased, giving rise a compact baryonic core capable of drawing in dark matter, increasing its central concentration; the effect is more striking for small softening.
+For $\epsilon = 350 \,\mathrm{pc}$, for example, we find that ≈ 87 per cent of these dark haloes have never hosted a substantial baryonic component (defined here as $f{\rm bar}^{\rm max} \geqslant 0.01$), but those that have form systematically earlier and have slightly higher concentrations than those that have not.
+For $\epsilon = 43.8\,\mathrm{pc}$, a larger fraction of haloes have once been baryon rich.
+About 39 per cent have $f{\rm bar}^{\rm max} \geqslant 0.01$, half of which reached baryon fractions as high as 0.05.
+Median curves for these sub-samples are shown explicitly in Figure 11: blue corresponds to those with $f{\rm bar}^{\rm max} < 0.01$ and red to those with $f{\rm bar}^{\rm max} \geqslant 0.01;$ the total number of haloes in each sub-sample is provided in the lower panels.
 Although difficult to confirm with the available simulations, we speculate that the loss of baryons from low-mass systems is a symptom of mass segregation driven by energy equipartition between baryonic and dark matter particles.
-This occurs naturally in simulations such as ours that model DM and baryons with unequal mass particles, and will be more problematic in runs that adopt small softening lengths.
+This occurs naturally in simulations such as our that model DM and baryons with unequal mass particles, and will be more problematic in runs that adopt small softening lengths.

-The 'mass segregation' of DM and baryonic particles will also cause the former to accumulate in halo centres, possibly explaining the steeply rising central DM cusps in haloes that were once baryon rich, but this is difficult to establish conclusively.
+The "mass segregation" of DM and baryonic particles will also cause the former to accumulate in halo centres, possibly explaining the steeply-rising central DM cusps in haloes that were once baryon rich, but this is difficult to establish conclusively.
 For example, the increasing densities of star formation that accompanies smaller softening lengths may also contribute to the high central DM densities in these runs due to the contraction of the DM halo driven by the temporary presence of a compact baryonic component.
-The latter interpretation seems most likely given the softeningdependence of both the DM mass profiles and SF rates.
+The latter interpretation seems most likely given the softening-dependence of both the DM mass profiles and SF rates.

-Although the haloes plotted in Fig. 11 are poorly resolved, they are nevertheless an important step on the hierarchical ladder of structure formation and should not be ignored in convergence studies such as ours.
-As the progenitors of later generations of haloes, poor convergence in the structure, and SFHs of low-mass systems may seep through their merger trees and have undesirable consequences for more massive systems at later times.
+Although the haloes plotted in Figure 11 are poorly resolved, they are nevertheless an important step on the hierarchical ladder of structure formation and should not be ignored in convergence studies such as ours.
+As the progenitors of later generations of haloes, poor convergence in the structure and SFHs of low-mass systems may seep through their merger trees and have undesirable consequences for more massive systems at later times.
 Importantly, these numerical artefacts are not limited to low-mass systems, but are also expected to be present in the centres of massive, well-resolved galaxies.
 In this case, mass segregation results in an expansion of the stellar component of a galaxy, and a contraction of its DM halo.
 Clearly these issues require careful consideration if hydrodynamical simulations are to provide a meaningful assessment of the distribution of DM on small scales.